 The target group describes who the brand’s offer is aimed at.

-You can specify the type of customers, their needs, level of advancement, or purchase situation
+You can specify the type of customers, their needs, level of advancement, or buying situation.

 Examples: